-Born in November 1898, Clive Staples Lewis was one of the intellectual giants of the twentieth century and arguably one of the most influential writers of his day who left a remarkable legacy behind when he died in November 1963.
+Born on November 29, 1898, Clive Staples Lewis was one of the intellectual giants of the twentieth century and arguably one of the most influential writers of his day.
 Perhaps best known for his Chronicles of Narnia series - upon his death, CS Lewis left a legacy unlike any other.

 While Lewis wrote several poems and short stories over the years, it was his involvement in The Inklings that resulted in the Narnia chronicles as well as the classic English Literature in the Sixteenth Century (Excluding Drama).
 The Inklings is the nickname given to a group of writer friends cherished by Lewis, including J.R.R Tolkien, whom the author found while working as an English tutor at Magdalen College, Oxford.
 For 16 years The Inklings met twice a week either on campus or in a back room at The Eagle and Child, a pub known to alumni as The Bird and Baby.
 Unfortunately, the pub closed during the pandemic but is hoping to reopen to customers in early 2023.